BojanKonjevic/workoutApp/README.md

 - [x] Enable adding Workouts
 - [x] For now finish the adding workout form component
 - [x] Display workouts and PRs on the page
+- [x] Enable deleting Workouts
-- [ ] Add filtering to
+- [ ] Add filtering by workout type
-- [ ] Enable deleting Workouts
 - [ ] Make it look good

 ### Settings Page

 - [ ] Create a Settings page route
 - [ ] Add theme toggle (light/dark mode) with persistent state (localStorage or user metadata)
-- [ ] Add option to change the look of the app
+- [ ] Maybe some more options IDK

 ### Bonus

-- [ ] Add a Good Morning/Evening message based on user’s local time
+- [x] Add a Good Morning/Evening message based on user’s local time
-- [ ] Add filtering
 - [ ] Add user roles (admin/user) and role-based pages
 - [ ] Add weight tracking and a chart to show progress
-- [ ] Add a consistency tracker, like you've skipped only 2 days in the past month (with emojis?)
+- [ ] Add a consistency tracker, like you've done this many workouts in this time